doi: 10.1007/bf00237627

 Epithelial cells of nerve-free hydra contain septate and gap junctions.
 In thin sections the gap junctions are characterized by a gap of 3-4 nm.
 Freeze-fracture demonstrates the presence of septate junctions and two further types of structures: (i) the "E-type" or "inverted" gap junctions with particles in an "enplaque conformation appearing as a raised plateau on the E-face or as a depression on the P-face; (ii) structures morphologically similar to gap junctions in rat liver, containing particles on the P-face and corresponding pits on the E-face, both having hexagonal packing with a lattice constant of 8 nm.
 We propose that these structures are also gap junctions.

-Intercellular Junctions, Hydra, Animals, Freeze Fracturing, Epithelium
+Histology, Intercellular Junctions, Hydra, Animals, Freeze Fracturing, Cell Biology, Epithelium, Pathology and Forensic Medicine

-Intercellular Junctions, Hydra, Animals, Freeze Fracturing, Epithelium
+Histology, Intercellular Junctions, Hydra, Animals, Freeze Fracturing, Cell Biology, Epithelium, Pathology and Forensic Medicine

 | selected citations These citations are derived from selected sources.
 This is an alternative to the "Influence" indicator, which also reflects the overall/total impact of an article in the research community at large, based on the underlying citation network (diachronically). | 8 | |